 Students who have only one active program at LSC will lose their eligibility for financial aid when the total number of attempted credits in combination with accepted transfer credits is equal to or more than 150% of the credit length of their active program.
 Withdrawals are considered attempted credits.

-Students with more than one active program will lose their eligibility for financial aid when the total number of attempted credits in combination with accepted transfer credits is equal to or more than 150% of the credit length of the program they are actively pursuing.
+Students with more than one active program will lose their eligibility for financial aid when the total number of attempted credits is equal to or more than 150% of the credit length of the program they are actively pursuing.

-Each semester the College will project a student’s ability to meet academic standards prior to the end of his or her program.
-If it is projected that the student cannot meet academic standards within 150% of the credits required to graduate, or the student cannot earn a cumulative grade point average of 2.0, he or she will be immediately suspended from financial aid eligibility.
+Each semester the college will project a student’s ability to meet academic standards prior to the end of their program.
+If it is projected that the student cannot meet academic standards within 150% of the credits required to graduate, or the student cannot earn a cumulative grade point average of 2.0, the student will be immediately suspended from financial aid eligibility.

-All students with registered credits during a semester will be evaluated against the satisfactory academic progress standards at the end of the semester.
-Programs less than one year in length shall be evaluated at the end of the payment period.
+All students with registered credits during a semester/term will be evaluated against the satisfactory academic progress standards at the end of the payment period.
 Minimum satisfactory progress requirements must be met after the completion of the 5th attempted credit.
 All credits attempted are included in the cumulative calculation.

 Non-standard classes shall be evaluated on the basis of the semester or payment period in which they are scheduled.

 Part 6: Failure to Meet Standards

 - Warning status.
 If at the end of the payment period a student has not met either the institution’s grade point average standard or required completion percentage standard, the institution shall allow that student to remain enrolled and retain their financial aid eligibility under a warning status for one payment period.